 Woo!
 The stack depth always keeps the same during the execution procedure.
 Some compilers of functional programming languages will do CPS-transform automatically.

-Continuations are also useful for implementing other control mechanisms in programming languages such as exceptions, generators, coroutines, and so on.
+Continuations are useful for implementing other control mechanisms in programming languages such as exceptions, generators, and coroutines.
+A good understanding of these concepts helps us to understand programming languages deeper.

 I hope you enjoy it.